 With a zoning system you can create zones in your home, each having its own thermostat.
 These thermostats can be set at different temperatures, which allow you to control the temperature and comfort level of each zone separately.
 You can separate your bedrooms and kitchen/dining/living room as different zones.
 Since you would use the bedrooms mostly used the night time, you can set your thermostat to make your HVAC system circulate less conditioned or heated air during the day.
 The thermostats of the frequently used room like the living room or kitchen can be set to allow constant heating or cooling to keep the surroundings comfortable.

 Not everyone at your home prefers similar temperature in all the rooms.
-Your kids, siblings or parents might have unique temperature requirements of their own, which makes zoning system a perfect idea.
+Your kids, siblings or parents might have unique temperature requirements of their own, which makes a zoning system a perfect idea.
 Each occupant of the room can adjust the temperature in their room to match his/her comfort, without affecting the comfort of the people in the other rooms.
 Even if you share the same comfort levels, when someone falls sick you can adjust the temperature in their room to suit their comfort.

 Lower Energy Bills

 You have the power to minimize the energy distributed in different rooms.
 With zoning, you can manipulate the heating and cooling of different areas in your house.
-This helps in lowering your energy bills and saving more money.
+This helps in lowering your energy bills and in saving more money.
 The savings will be even significant if you pair the zoning system with programmable thermostats.

 Extended HVAC Equipment Life

 When you implement zoning in your house, you help in extending the equipment life of your HVAC system.
-Zoning reduces the load on A/C compressor and air handler, thus resulting in less wear and tear.
+Zoning reduces the load on the A/C compressor and air handler, thus resulting in less wear and tear.
 This will contribute to the longer life of the heating and cooling system.

 Installing a zoning system seems a little expensive for some.
 However, with its temperature control features and benefits offered by energy savings you can compensate for the initial investment.
 Your savings will definitely be more than the initial investment.